tidalmigrations/tidalmigrations.github.io/pages/tidal tools/vsphere.md

   url: https://my_instance_name_here.tidalmg.com
 ```

-{% include note.html content="Your vSphere and Tidal password must be properly encrypted.
-In order to do so, you must use the tidal config set command."%}
+{% include note.html content="You can not manually set or edit any passwords in the configuration file.
+They are stored here only as encrypted values.
+To persist a password, it must be added by using the `tidal config set` command."%}

 That can be used with a command: `tidal sync vsphere --config config.yml`